abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/manual_content.rst

       tune the search, collect statistics, etc. We present some of them and how to trigger them.
 To limit the search in some way, use ``SearchLimit``\s.
 As ``SearchLimit``\s use custom made functions or methods, this will be our first (but certainly not last) encounter with *callbacks* and *functors*.
       Two very useful techniques to tighten a model are introduced: adding better bounds and breaking symmetries.
-You can break symmetries statically by adding your own constraints or dynamically using ``SymmetryBreaker``\s.
       Finally, we explain how our CP solver optimizes while it basically "only" finds feasible solutions.

     Chapter 4: :ref:`chapter_reification`: